revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Explanation</b> </summary>

-> If the given number(user input) is divisible by 2 it will print the given number is even number. if it's not it will print the given number is odd.
+> If the given number(user input) is divisible by 2, it will print the given number as even number.
+Else, it will print the given number as odd.

   </details>
   </details>